PlaceOS/docs/index.md

 ## Sections of this site {#sections}

-Documentation for PlaceOS fits into one of 4 categories based on the doc's purpose.
-You can navigate between them at the top of the page.
+The documentation for PlaceOS is split into 4 categories, which you can reach via navigation at the top of the page.

-If you want high-level coverage of topic areas, see the [overview](../overview).
+See the [overview](../overview) for high-level coverage of topic areas.

-If you want to learn in more detail about a process or feature, try a [tutorial](../tutorial/).
+Try a [tutorial](../tutorial/) to learn in more detail about a process or feature.

-If you're looking for docs to help you with a task, try a [how-to](../how-to/) guide.
+Try a [how-to](../how-to/) for docs to help you with a specific task.

-For low-level detailed technical docs, see the [reference](../reference/) material.
+See the [reference material](../reference/) for low-level detailed technical docs.

 <!-- Todo: add a neat version of the doc compass in suitable theme -->